wildfly/wildfly-galleon-feature-packs/README.md

 * `release`: This branch contains only released versions of Galleon feature-packs.

+# Steps to follow when a new WildFly version has been released

+The steps to follow are documented in [this](release_process.md) document.

 # Relationship with WildFly Glow

 The [WildFly Glow](https://github.com/wildfly/wildfly-glow) tooling relies on this repository to discover the set of Galleon feature-packs to use according to the chosen execution context.
+The `release` branch is used by WildFly Glow to resolve feature-packs.

+WildFly Glow CLI and WildFly Glow integration in WildFly Maven Plugin use the `https://raw.githubusercontent.com/wildfly/wildfly-galleon-feature-packs/release/` branch to resolve feature-packs

+# Relationship with WildFly Quickstarts when testing with Wildfly SNAPSHOT builds

+The WildFly quickstarts github actions run tests with WildFly SNAPSHOT.
+In such a case, the system property `-Dwildfly-glow-galleon-feature-packs-url=https://raw.githubusercontent.com/wildfly/wildfly-galleon-feature-packs/main/` has to be provided to resolve SNAPSHOT WildFly feature-packs

 # Adding extra feature-packs to the repository